Deutherius/Filament-Width-Comp-Experiments/README.md

 It would also be beneficial to have at least 2 sensors working in unison to get a better measurement of the filament dimensions.
 Klipper is not ready for it yet though - maybe someone can add that into the existing module?

+Also, as the sensors work in analog, they are susceptible to electrical noise - a lowpass filter near the board input pins might be advisable.
+Or go with a digital solution in the first place.

 ## Charts!
 Data!
 I'll try to keep an up-to-date chart with various filament width logs here.
 At this time in a single chart, but I think it will become unreadable very quickly.
 I'll figure something out, probably.